The moduli of annuli in random conformal geometry: Quantum annulus: Liouville field description and the random modulus

 \section{Quantum annulus: Liouville field description and the random modulus}

-The quantum annulus is a quantum surface introduced in \cite{AS-CLE} in the context of the quantum disk coupled with CLE.
-In this section we clarify its relation with Liouiville CFT and determine the law of its modulus.
+The quantum annulus is a quantum surface introduced in \cite{acsw-cle,acsw-loop} in the context of the quantum disk coupled with CLE. {We denote its law by $\QA^\gamma$.
+In Section~\ref{sub:QAbackground} we recall the definition and some fundamental properties of $\QA^\gamma$.}

+The main goal of this section is to prove Theorem~\ref{thm:QAconj} which describes the matter-Liouville-ghost decomposition of $\QA^\gamma$.
+Namely, when $(\tau, \phi)$ is sampled from